 - 1. Students are expected to make themselves familiar with all regulations regarding the course of study. - 2.
-Four units each in grades 9 and 10, and four and one-half units each in grades 11 and 12 of the College Preparatory department, or thirty-two semester hours in the Collegiate department, constitute a full year's work.
-Requests for more than full work may be made to the Registrar; but not more than five units in the College Preparatory department, nor thirty-six semester hours in the Collegiate department will be allowed any student in academic year of thirty-six weeks; nor will permission to carry extra work be granted to any student who has not maintained a B average in scholarship the preceding semester. - 3.
-Students entering this College for the first time should request the principals of schools previously attended to send a transcript of all grades direct to the Registrar of Southern Junior College before date of registration. - 4.
-Students who cannot show official credits from accredited schools upon entering this College, will be admitted as special students but will not be eligible to graduation except by examination in those subjects for which they cannot furnish official credits. - 5.
-No individual connected with the College shall receive private lessons or engage in private teaching except by permission of the President. - 6.
-Examinations for the removal of delayed credit grades received the first semester will be held in February and at the beginning of the next school year; for delayed credit grades received in the second semester, examinations will be held at the beginning of the next college year and the following February.
+Four units in grades 9 and 10, and four and one-half units in grades 11 and 12 of the College Preparatory department, or thirty-two semester hours in the College departments constitute a full year's work.
+Requests for more than full work may be made to the Registrar; but not more than five units in the College Preparatory department, or thirty-six semester hours in the College department will be granted to any student in an academic year of thirty-six weeks, nor will permission to carry extra work be granted to any student who has not maintained a B average in scholarship the preceding semester. - 3.
+Students entering the College for the first time should request the principals of schools previously attended to send a transcript of all grades direct to the Registrar of Southern Junior College before date of registration. - 4.
+Students who cannot show official credits from accredited schools or colleges upon entering the College will be admitted as special students, but will not be eligible to graduation except by examination in those subjects for which they cannot furnish official credits. - 5.
+No individual connected with the College shall receive private lessons or engage in teaching except by permission of the President. - 6.
+Examinations for the removal of delayed credit grades received the first semester will be held in February and at the beginning of the next College year; for delayed credit grades received in the second semester, examinations will be held at the beginning of the next College year and the following February.
 Delayed credit grades may not be removed by examinations at any other time.

-A student who redeems a delayed credit grade will receive a grade of D except when for special reason the faculty votes otherwise.
+A student who redeems a delayed credit grade will receive a grade of "D" only, except when for special reason the faculty shall vote otherwise.